Must-Have Health Goals That Go Way Beyond Achieving Your Dream Body

 Clearly, we don’t necessarily mean going on a diet.
 But we do mean eating on time thrice a day, being mindful of the right portions, and adding as much as greens to your plate.
 After all, as far as health goals go, you are what you eat.
 So, it’s best to get as many vitamins and nutrients as possible from what you consume!
 And this goes without saying, but avoid consuming empty calories (save for the occasional cheat day, of course).

 Aside from leafy greens and fruits, don’t forget to add whole grains as well as lean protein to your plate.
-But for protein, steer clear of processed and manufactured meat that are way too high in saturated fat and sodium.
+But for protein, steer clear of processed and manufactured meat that is way too high in saturated fat and sodium.
 The rule of thumb is to remember what we learned in elementary: go, grow, and glow foods.
 Don’t forget to try out new healthy recipes every now and then to keep it interesting!
 Hey, sticking to your health goals shouldn’t be boring.

-3. Keeping your workouts interesting
+3. Keeping your workout session interesting

 Image credit: Li Sun